dev-TusharGaikwad/devSython/README.md

 - 🧑‍💼 Working as Application Developer
 - 👯‍♂️ I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Other Interests: I love filmmaking / cinematography
+- ⚡ Other Interests: I love filmmaking/cinematography

 ---